ChrstphrHll/npc_gen/students/Matrell Halafarin.md

 # Matrell Halafarin
 ---
 ### Description
-- Aasimar Artificer from Chillwild Peaks
+- Aasimar Artificer from Principality of the Palus Peoples
 - 2nd year Assault student in Treskal
-- short wavy auburn hair that's plain, Pale Gray eyes, and Dark Brown skin
+- long curly red hair that's well kept, Pale Gray eyes, and Dark Brown skin
 - Is Mischievous and Repentant, and has Abundance as their ideal

 ### Organizations